Inside: A preschool lesson on la granja: farm animals in Spanish, with free printable and digital resources you can use today!

 – ¿Es un caballo? ¡No! ¿Es un pollito? ¡Sí! ¿El pollito dice <muu>? ¡No! ¿El pollito dice <pío>? ¡Sí!, etc.

-Play Duck, Duck, Goose as Pato, pato, pollito.
-It’s tricky to get the hang of it with little ones, but this has been a big hit in my little class.
+Play Duck, Duck, Goose as Pato, pato, pollito (or ganzo if you prefer).
+It takes a minute to get the hang of with little ones, but it’s been a big hit in my little class!

 Once everyone can play, save this one for a brain break during the rest of the year.

 Activity 4: Watch the Video